ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Sending Data {#sending}

 Once a Connection has been established, it can be used for sending data.
-Data is always sent in association with a Message Object and additional parameters ({{send-params}}) using the Send Action on an established Connection:
+Data is always sent along with with additional Message parameters ({{send-params}}) using the Send Action on an established Connection:

 ~~~
-Connection.Send(Message, messageData, endOfMessage)
+Connection.Send(messageContext, messageData, endOfMessage)
 ~~~

-The Message parameter defines a single instance of a message and its parameters.
+The messageContext parameter defines a single instance of a message and its parameters.
 The interpretation of a Message to be sent is dependent on the implementation, and on the constraints on the Protocol Stacks implied by the Connection’s transport parameters.
 For example, a Message may be a single datagram for UDP Connections; or an HTTP